-On Good Friday Christians, and not just Catholics, around the world will abstain from eating meat.
+On Good Friday, many Christians, not only Catholics, around the world will abstain from eating meat.
 Some know why, some have an idea, and others will just do it because that’s how they were raised.

 So what is the reason why we don’t eat meat, and what exactly is “meat?”Defining Meat